oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Helm is the tool we will be using to install standard software into Kubernetes.
 While it's possible to load software into Kubertetes by hand Helm makes it much easier as it has pre-defined configurations (called charts) that it pulls from an internet based repository.

-The cloud shell has helm already installed for you, however it does not know what repositories to use for the helm charts.
+The OCI Cloud Shell has helm already installed for you, however it does not know what repositories to use for the helm charts.
 We need to tell help what repositories to use.

 - Run the following command :
   - `helm repo add stable https://kubernetes-charts.storage.googleapis.com/`